 To identify training needs, you first need to set clear expectations for each role within your business.
 In order to monitor performance effectively you need something to measure against.
 Review job descriptions when new positions are created, or when making any substantial changes to existing roles, as well as periodically to account for smaller changes.

-It may seem obvious, but gathering feedback from your employees is as good a place to start, as any when trying to identify training needs.
-We’re not talking about the traditional employee surveys conducted by HR departments here - they tended to focus on specific productivity needs within the business, rather than what staff actually needed.
+Now this may seem obvious, but gathering feedback from your employees is a great place to start.
+And we’re not talking about traditional employee surveys here - they tended to focus more around business productivity as a whole, rather than individual staff needs.

 Ask employees to rate their job satisfaction and performance and what would make it better.
-Also ask them to comment on your current training programme.
-Importantly, find out from your employees if your current training programme supports career goals.
-Getting feedback from individual employees will help you to understand individual training requirements.
+Also ask them to comment on your current training programme and whether it's supporting their career goals.

 An analysis of your business' strategies and goals, as well as an analysis of tasks being performed to achieve those goals should help to identify training needs that are specific to each team and job.
 Tapping into what's going on under the surface will help you spot where training is needed.

 You will be able to identify areas where staff are spread too thinly, or where certain tasks are being duplicated.
-Training will fall into three categories – that needed to improve staff knowledge about your industry (industry-related), job-related needs and personal development.
+Training will fall into three categories:

 Set up personal development plans